Minnesota Wild: Parise–Suter era

 In 2016, the Wild set a franchise record with the best win record in the first 41 games of the season.
 Immediately afterward, they went into a skid, losing the next 13 of 14 games, culminating in the firing of head coach Mike Yeo.
 Under new interim head coach John Torchetti, the team snapped the losing streak but remained streaky throughout the rest of the season, managing to barely make the playoffs with a total of 87 points, the worst record of any playoff team in the shootout era (since 2005–06).
 In the first round, the Wild fell to the Central Division champion Dallas Stars in six games.
 During the 2016 off-season, the Wild signed free agent Eric Staal to a three-year contract.
 The Wild also hired Bruce Boudreau as their new head coach, replacing interim head coach John Torchetti.

 In 2017, the Wild set their new franchise record for points (106), wins (49) and goals for (266).
 The Wild set a franchise-record 12-game win streak that was snapped on New Year's Eve 2016 by the Columbus Blue Jackets, a team also on a franchise-record win streak at the time.
-Nevertheless, Minnesota failed to win more than a game in the playoffs, losing in five games to St. Louis.
+Despite this success, Minnesota suffered a devastating first round elimination against St. Louis, scoring only eight goals against a red hot Jake Allen as they were eliminated in five games.
 Mikael Granlund led the team in points with 69, while new addition Eric Staal led the team in goals with 28.
 Mikko Koivu was a finalist for the Frank J. Selke Trophy for best defensive forward, while Granlund was a finalist for the Lady Byng Trophy.

 In the 2017 off-season, the Wild experienced significant roster turnover.
 Erik Haula was lost to the Vegas Golden Knights in the expansion draft (along with prospect Alex Tuch).
 Winger Jason Pominville and defenseman Marco Scandella were traded to the Buffalo Sabres in exchange for forwards Tyler Ennis and Marcus Foligno.
 Minnesota native Matt Cullen was signed as a free agent and returned to the Wild to shore up the fourth line (Cullen had previously played in Minnesota from 2010 to 2013).
 Captain Mikko Koivu signed a two-year extension, ensuring he would remain with the Wild through the 2019–20 season.

 Following another 100-point regular season, the Wild matched up with Central Division rival, the Winnipeg Jets, in the first round of the 2018 playoffs.
 The Jets defeated the Wild in five games, making it three straight seasons in which the Wild failed to advance past the first round.
 On April 23, 2018, shortly following the Wild's exit from the playoffs, owner Leipold announced he had fired general manager Fletcher after nine seasons with the team.
 Under Fletcher's leadership, the Wild qualified for the playoffs six consecutive years, but failed to advance beyond the second round.